kofijohnson/Apex-MicroTrigger/README.md

 ## Create Base Triggers

-This part is manual process that requires creating the base Trigger for the obejct you are using the framework for.
+This part is a manual process that requires creating the base Trigger for the object being used by the framework.
 The code below is a template regarding how to setup your Trigger.

 ```Apex